Design the entire user interface of WurQ application

 The app automatically checked sensor placement and provided real-time guidance if adjustments were needed.

-✅ SPARK Effect: By minimizing effort, users were more likely to take action.
-Simply standing still for three seconds allowed the app to handle the rest, making the experience effortless and intuitive.
+SPARK Effect: By minimizing effort, users were more likely to take action.
+Simply standing still for three seconds allowed the app to handle the rest.

 The two wearable sensors captured a vast amount of workout data, offering valuable insights for users.